Why Las Fallas Are Much More Than Giant Sculptures

 Having been in such Spanish parties as the carnivals of Badajoz and Cadiz, Feria of Seville and Saint Fermin in Pamplona, my expectations were high regarding this huge event in Valencia.
 After all, I had been hearing about Las Fallas since I had set foot the first time in this country, more than fifteen years ago.

 And what usually happens when you have high expectations?
 Yes, you’ve guessed it: you get disappointed.
-But let me tell you why, so that you don’t call me a “hater”.
+But let me tell you why in order that you don’t call me a “hater”.

 But before, I noticed a pattern which unfortunately would only get worse during the next days: and that was people bursting firecrackers, everywhere, at any time.
 At first, you may find it cool.
 But after having heard it 2000 times, you start going nuts.